kaitrepte/porE/README.md

 ## Installation to run with a Python GUI
 In the main folder of porE, there is a directory called *pyporE*.
-It contains a /src directory with all source files, and an executable *pypore.py* which allows to use a graphical user interface to carry out any of the above mentioned functionalities.
+It contains a /src directory with all source files, and an executable *pypore.py*.
+This executable allows using a graphical user interface (GUI) for porE.

+All functionalities as mentioned above are included in this GUI.

 To compile this code, do